 SNMP messages encapsulate an SNMP Protocol Data Unit (PDU).
+SNMP PDUs define the operations performed by the receiving SNMP engine.
 It is the purpose of a Protocol Operations document to define the operations of the protocol with respect to the processing of the PDUs.
+Every PDU belongs to one or more of the PDU classes defined below: